JoseAponte-IT/osTicket-Prerequisties-and-Installation/README.md

 - Installed PHP and its required extensions to facilitate communication with the database, enabling dynamic formatting and display of data.

 - Created and configured a MySQL database (with HeidiSQL as a management tool) to store crucial data such as users, permissions, SLAs, and ticket information.

-  - Installed and configured a web hosted ticketing system - osTicket

 # That Concludes this lab.
 In the next lab we will configure users, permsissions, access in the ticketing system and SLA's  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>